Ordered the 27003 glass and bezel and having a difficult time mounting it to the clock. Please review the information below for help!

 2.)
 The catch receptacle will need to be recessed into the front frame.
 I have made this hole ¼” in diameter in the past.
 It is slightly oversized for the body of the receptacle, yet smaller than the front surface flange of the receptacle and the nut to secure the receptacle.
 The back surface of the clock frame will need to be counter-bored (slightly larger than the diameter of the nut) to allow the nut to thread onto (at least) 1/8” of the rear threaded portion of the plastic catch receptacle.
 How deep you counter-bore for each will depend on your clock assembly (the thickness of the dial face frame).

 We hope that this helped to explain catch mounting in a more clarifying manner.
 I have also attached a general illustration of the catch receptacle, nut, and counter-bored holes to help illustrate what is explained above.
-If you should have additional questions, please contact our U.S. based support staff by Submitting a Request.
+If you should have additional questions, don't hesitate to get in touch with our U.S.-based support staff by Submitting a Request.
 If you already have an open ticket with a Support Agent, please reply to the last email sent.